 Symptoms of peripheral cyanosis

-This results from decreased blood flow to the peripheral organs and limbs.
-It results from stasis or stagnation of blood as well as overutilization of oxygen from the blood.
+This results from a decreased blood flow to the peripheral organs and limbs.
+It results from stasis or stagnation of the blood, as well as overutilization of oxygen from the blood.
 This makes blood deoxygenated and leads to cyanosis.

-Any area that is affected becomes turn bluish or purple, and feel cold to touch.
+Any area that is affected becomes bluish or purple, and feels cold to touch.
 This is commonly observed in the nail beds.

 Babies born with cyanosis are likely to get tired easily while eating or playing and will sweat profusely while eating.
 They are likely to present with low weight gain.
 They are likely to be born with a low birth weight.
 May probably be irritable and sometimes feel floppy or weak.